-The two main characters are Wyatt (Peter Fonda) also know as Captain America because of his American flag leather jacket and red white and blue gas tank on his Harley.
-There is also Billy, played by Dennis Hopper.
+The two main characters are Wyatt (Peter Fonda) also know as Captain America because of his American flag affixed to the back of his leather jacket and red white and blue gas tank on his Harley.
+His best friend and journey companion is Billy, played by Dennis Hopper.
 Wyatt is the most introspective of the pair.
-He is always reflecting on something that is so deep he often doesn’t even share it with the audience.
-Wyatt, on the other hand, is more carefree.
-Between the pair the time period is perfectly displayed.
-There are those that truly care about the causes and those just having a good time.
+He is always reflecting on something that is so deep he often doesn’t even share it with his friend or by extension, the audience.
+Wyatt, on the other hand, is more carefree, capable of living in the moment.
+Between the two, the period is represented perfectly, a generation that strives to enjoy life to the fullest yet concerned with the social issues and political influences that shape the world they are inheriting.
+There are those that care about the socio-political causes and those just having a good time.
 Added to this is the ancillary cast, the most well remember of which is George Hanson (Jack Nicholson), a small town drunk and lawyer.
 The scene of them sitting around the campfire at night is one of the scenes many of us will remember forever.

-The soundtrack of the film is simply astounding.
-For those of us that remember watching this movie in the theater the music filled the venue and created a synergistic t when combined with ground breaking visual artistry of one of the most eclectic cinematographers in the business, László Kovács.
-Joining Dennis Hopper and Peter Fonda in shaping the screenplay was Terry Southern, a writer who built a reputation for himself as one of the leading satirists of his time.
-Some of his works have been branded as subversive or obscene.
-The best known of this category are arguably ‘Candy’ ‘Barbarella’.
-The incredible acuity of his writings is best demonstrated in a movie that dared to satirize the threat of mutually assured destruction that frightened the world in ‘Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb’.
+The soundtrack of the movie remains simply astounding.
+For those of us that remember watching this movie in the theater, the music filled the venue and created a synergistic t when combined with the groundbreaking visual artistry of one of the most eclectic cinematographers in the business, László Kovács.
+Joining Dennis Hopper and Peter Fonda in shaping the screenplay was Terry Southern, a writer who built a reputation for himself as one of the foremost satirists of his time.
+Some of his works have are branded as subversive or obscene.
+The best known of this category are most notably ‘Candy’ and ‘Barbarella.'
+The incredible acuity of his writings can be demonstrated in a movie that dared to satirize the threat of mutually assured destruction that frightened the world in ‘Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb’.

-At long last this movie has received the home entertainment release it so richly deserves through its induction into the Criterion Collection.
+Finally, this movie has received the home entertainment release it so richly deserves through its induction into the Criterion Collection.
 The film has been meticulously restored frame by frame bringing to clarity normally only found in studio master prints.
 Typically Criterion strives to retain the original technical specifications of the filmmaker.
 The score represents such a crucial element of telling the story and a significant of the music of that decade, for many the soundtrack of our youth.
 Out of mutual respect for the filmmaker and the fans an alternate remixed Dolby 5.1 soundtrack has been included.
-Even after 47 years this film still remains a work of cinematic artistry.
-Some of the dialogue between Peter Fonda, Dennis Hopper and Jack Nicholson may be dated but the chemistry and exuberance created by these talented men will remain timeless.
+Even after 47 years, this film remains a work of cinematic artistry.
+Some of the dialogue between Peter Fonda, Dennis Hopper, and Jack Nicholson may be dated, but the chemistry and exuberance created by these talented men will remain timeless.
 There is no wonder that the movie was added to the Library of Congress National Registry in 1998.